b-kolar/JRC_seeker-archived-v1-/README.md

 ### Binokulars

-Using the set of intermediately methylated regions from BinPolish, Binokulars assigns a p-value to each region, allowing users to identify significant JRCs.
+Using the set of intermediately methylated regions from BinPolish, binokulars assigns a p-value to each region, allowing users to identify significant JRCs.
 Binokulars uses the list of JRCs and a Single Fragment Epiread format file (produced by BISCUIT) to complete its analysis.

+Binokulars, named after its method (Binomial likelihood function-based bootstrap hypothesis test for co-methylation within reads), can be found [here](https://github.com/BenjaminPlanterose/Binokulars).

 ## Quality Control